fifth-postulate/parser-combinators/workshop/guide/src/prelimenaries/parser.md

 ## Exercises
 1. What is the smallest base in which `"teapot"` could be a description of a valid integer?
 Assume that 'a' corresponds with 10, 'b' with 11 etcetera.
 2. If your language of choice does not support first class functions, how could you remedy that?
-Discuss your ideas with a participant of the guides.
+Discuss your ideas with a participant or the guides.
 3. How would you model the success and failure states of a parser?
 4. How would you enrich the return type to fascilitate error reporting?